Since selling my full frame camera gear back in July 2015 I’ve had the opportunity to use a few different smaller sensor birding equipment options.

 The rather dated argument of image noise levelled against smaller sensor cameras have been mitigated to a good degree with recent advancements in post processing software.

 All of the gnashing of teeth and vitriol that some people spew out about using smaller sensor cameras has become rather tiresome, and can be easily handled.
 For example, if you are convinced that cameras like the OM-D E-M1X are terrible… then simply don’t buy it.
 It probably would be wise to stop bitching about something that you likely do not fully understand.
-Award winning nature photographers like Andy Rouse, Petr Bambousek and David Tipling have given this lens excellent reviews.
+Award winning nature photographers like Andy Rouse, Petr Bambousek and David Tipling have given this camera excellent reviews.

 If you see the value and benefits of using smaller sensor cameras… then just ignore the naysayers and enjoy the creative freedom that smaller sensor birding equipment options can bring.